xtianfall/docker_SynologyNAS/README.md

 (How to install Docker on non-intel Synology NAS)
 1. Create a new shared folder in your NAS volume.
 For example: **/volume1/NASDocker**
-2. Get the server name fom the (for later):
+2. Get the server name (to use in step 10) from:
 	Control Panel > Info Center > Net > Server Name

 3. Open a SSH conection to NAS server and get root user: